SquaredTiki/TestRepo/README.md

 TestRepo
 ========

-This repo is to try a few git related things, mainly libgit2.
+This repo is to try a few git related things, mainly libgit2 and objective-git.